ec-europa/europa-component-library/docs/Migrating-v5.md

 ### Page header

+- Several new display option added.
+Corresponding twig parameters are: `has_background`, `color_mode`, `description_position`, `picture_position`
+- Optional section added on top of the page header.
+It is filled with the parameter `expandable`
 - Meta now support a structure { label , icon } in addition to the existing string
 - Deprecated overlay on the image has been removed